onealexharms/painscale/mentalpainscale.md

 ### Awareness
 I'm aware of sadness or anxiety, and it's uncomfortable.
 ### Insight
-If I choose to pay attention, I can name the feelings.
-It's a little work to begin to get insight into the unmet-need sense.
-It's harder to find the underlying longing, or to imagine what it would be like to have the treasure I'm longing for.
+If I slow down and pay attention, I have ready access to what's happening inside me.
 ### Coping
-Almost any distraction easily makes the discomfort fade.
-If I think it'd be valuable, I can set the sadness or anxiety aside to look at later.
+I'm in alignment (the same on the inside as on the outside).
+I'm being authentic, and not needing to reach for coping strategies.
 ### Functioning
-It takes a little work to do professional activities: attending meetings, conversing, empathizing, problem solving, coding.
-It might take work not to be grumpy with family.
+I'm able to choose to put my attention to professional activities: attending meetings, conversing, empathizing, problem solving, coding.
+The sadness or anxiety can wait, and I can revisit it, and discover what needs are coming up later.
+I may find myself "faking it", less able to be in alignment (the same on the inside as I am  on the outside.)
 ### Openness
-I'm choosing distraction -- gettin shit done.
-I'm generally open to doing the work to move toward level 2, if it occurs to me or someone asks.
+I might forget that I have options, or that I can do the work to move toward level 2.
+If I think of it, I can sit and breathe and get in touch with what's happening inside me.

 ## 4
 ### Awareness
 I'm feeling distinctly sad or anxious.
 "Not okay."
 ### Insight
-Paying attention to my experience is work.
+If I choose to pay attention, I can name the feelings.
+It's a little work to begin to get insight into the unmet-need sense.
+It's harder to find the underlying longing, or to imagine what it would be like to have the treasure I'm longing for.
 If I remember to, I might use a noticing exercise to get more insight.
 ### Coping
+I am beginning to use coping strategies.
+Do I choose things that I worry damage me?
+(Using intoxication, sex, food, shopping, etc, in harmful ways?)
+Do I have ways to give myself comfort that are more nurturing than harmful?
+Do I reach for support from friends?
-I'm breathing, practicing self-empathy.
-Still turning my attention to profession & daily life, but distraction is less effective.
+I may take a break to breathe, practice self-empathy.
+Still turning my attention to profession & daily life.
 Sometimes, I can set the sadness or anxiety aside to look at later.
 ### Functioning
 It's harder to do professional activities: attending meetings, conversing, empathizing, problem solving, coding.
 I may take breaks, try to avoid meetings.
 Or I may sit through them, hoping the distraction will help relieve discomfort.
 Similarly, with personal life, I may try to avoid getting together or I might hope the distraction makes it easier.
+It might take work not to be grumpy with family.
+I may find myself "faking it", less able to be in alignment (the same on the inside as I am  on the outside.)
 ### Openness
-I'm likely not looking for options; telling myself I don't have choices.
-If I remember, I might choose to do the work to move toward level 3 or level 2.
-(If there's a professional task ahead that's challenging and important, there's a good chance I can succeed at taking a half hour to work toward level 3 or 2 so I can do an okay job.
-I won't be at my best.)
+I may have forgotten about options, started telling myself I don't have choices.
+If I remember, I might choose to _do the work_ to move toward level 3 or level 2.

 ## 5
 ### Awareness
 I'm feeling quite sad or anxious.
 I can feel it in my body.
 It's distracting, and probably clearly visible on my face & movements.
 ### Insight
 I'm reactive.
 I don't have much awareness of my internal state, but I react strongly to minor disruptions.
+I may be irritable or anxious for reasons I see as trivial.
 ### Coping
-Self-care here looks like "taking it easy" -- drawing, video games, reading, a warm bath.
-Distracting myself doesn't make sadness or anxiety fade out entirely. *Coping depends a lot on avoiding stress.*
+Non-harmful coping choices seem more limited.
+I reach for what's easiest. *Coping depends a lot on avoiding stress.*
 ### Functioning
-Things can seem normal.
-The differences is that I have an intolerance for tiny stresses (pen doesn't work, code does something unexpected, github acts weird, we're out of cheese, I dunno...)
-Strong feelings: tears, shaking, covering my ears.
-If work is solitary, I continue trying to accomplish things.
-If work means real engagement with people, at this point I leave quickly.
+Sometimes I feel "normal", then suddenly react to tiny stressors ("spilled milk").
+Strong feelings come up: tears, shaking, covering my ears.
+If work is solitary, I may continue trying to accomplish things.
+If work means real engagement with people, it's much harder to continue.
+I may call in sick.
 ### Openness
-Self-care here feels like staying in the moment.
-Creating an environment as close to no stress as possible.
+If I'm able to remember the importance of self-care, I'll prioritize staying in the moment, reducing stress (change, challenges, surprises) as much as possible.
 Sometimes I might try what we jokingly call an "emergency sit", which could move me to a 4 or 3, but my priority isn't on fixing.
 It's on wrapping up in a blanket and accepting me where I'm at right now.
 And lots of care from loved ones.

 ## 6
 ### Awareness
-Sadness or anxiety has my attention.
+Sadness or anxiety has my nearly all my attention.
 ### Insight
 Identifying or naming feelings in any subtle way is difficult.
-They feel unconnected with life.
 Wanting safety & comfort.
 ### Coping
-Delicate conversation on topics unrelated to my emotional state, only with people who feel safe and comfortable.
+At this point, continuing to aim for non-harmful coping strategies, I'm taking care by doing things that feel nice.
+I might enjoy gentle conversation on topics unrelated to my emotional state, but only with people who feel safe and comfortable.
 Video games, movies, light reading.
 ### Functioning
-Nothing but self-care.
+If I'm at work, I'm not getting much done.
+I'm likely to be at work because of fears around losing income and health insurance.
 ### Openness
 Recognizing my feelings and the underlying needs/treasures is real work.
 I don't like any of the options I can see.
 I feel stuck.
 Questioning: remind me again why I'm supposed to stay alive?

 ## 7
 ### Awareness
-Just aware of hurting.
+Sadness or anxiety takes all my attention.
+I feel alone.
+I can't see the people who care about me.
 ### Insight
-Reaching for awareness of my experience isn't working very well.
+Self-empathy is out of reach.
+Maybe I'm so alone, I can't see _myself_.
 ### Coping
-Warm bath, walk.
-Staying close to people who are focused on caring for me.
+If I can, I'll remember kindness to myself.
+I'll work on connection with people who are focused on caring for me.
 ### Functioning
-Not much attention to even self-care.
+Not able to work.
+Hard to remember to care for myself.
 Not getting food.
 Not looking for comfort.
 ### Openness
 Trying to remember that there are always options, but I don't really believe it.
-Wishing I could go to sleep and not wake up, but not actively suicidal.

 ## 8
 ### Awareness
 Just hurting.
+Thoughts of worthlessness.
+(Maybe not new, but louder.)
 ### Insight
-Not aware, not reaching for awareness.
-Not responding well.
+I may be upset about "everything" or I may have no awareness of needs or treasures.
 ### Coping
 Can't enjoy movies or reading or real games.
 Might play mindless phone games some.
 ### Functioning
 Mostly just breathe, cry some, breathe.
 ### Openness
 I don't see options.
-Probably thinking more seriously of suicide.
+I might find myself wishing I could go to sleep and not wake up, without being actively suicidal.

 ## 9
 ### Awareness
 Just hurting.
 ### Insight
-No awareness of needs or treasures.
+Not aware, not reaching for awareness.
+I've forgotten how to interrupt thoughts of my worthlessness.
+Might be believing them.
 ### Coping
 Basically lying in bed, or rocking back and forth.
-Roughly.
+Coping is being done by other people (checking on me, asking me about suicide, bringing food, asking how they can help).
 ### Functioning
 Breathe, cry, breathe.
 ### Openness
 I've forgotten the idea of possibility, of options.
-Avoiding suicide is work.
+I may have begun wondering how I might actually make a plan for suicide.

 ## 10
 ### Awareness